eric80116/crescendo-workshop/02-DATASETS-AND-SCHEMA.md

 ![04-dataset-and-schema-10](/static/image/04-dataset-and-schema-10.png)

+> **Note**
-**It would take some time for checking your dataset and schema, you can keep moving on next step to import item dataset**
+> It would take some time for checking your dataset and schema, you can keep moving on next step to import item dataset

 ## Create Item dataset